 But this mere man cannot rest until his words, full of a spirit that will not be silenced, a spirit of fire, are freed.
-And so as his body rests, unable to withstand the fight, his spirit sparks on, in the legacy of his essays and other writings, keeping his inheritance alive in the mind of his spiritual children.
+And so, as his body rests, unable to withstand the fight, his spirit sparks on, in the legacy of his essays and other writings, keeping his inheritance alive in the mind of his spiritual children.

 This sentence by Baldwin really rationalises one of his most known oeuvres, every bit worth the read, the 1963 book The Fire Next Time: “God gave Noah the rainbow sign, No more water, the fire next time!”
 It is also what I believe summarises his purpose to expose the issues that ravage humanity at its core to be consumed by the fire of his words bringing them to burning light, in a devastation comparable to the physical flood in Noah’s times.
 This is a man with a mission.

 - In every generation, there are those who are lost, often because they run away from their past, out of shame, ignorance or fear.
 But for Baldwin the past is a necessary foundation to any good soaring – “If you know whence you came, there is really no limit to where you can go.”
 I do agree.
 It is the knowledge of the ground that will determine the way you organise and optimise soaring from it.

 - We live among a rainbow of opinions, judgements even and it is often hard to hear one’s own voice.
 It is more often than not that those who want to impose their way as the only right one have us doubt our own choices, and have us believe that we are less than we are because we are not them and do not have the same belief system.
 To that, in a letter to his nephew, Baldwin retorts “Please try to remember that what they believe, as well as what they do and cause you to endure, does not testify to your inferiority but to their inhumanity and fear.“